coderoffortune/docker-elk/logstash/readme.md

-# Docker image for logstash with preset pipeline conf
+# Docker image for logstash with x-pack and preset pipeline conf

 ## Env variables
 To work the image needs the following env variables: